doubleloop-io/applied-fp-workshop-scala/exercises/src/test/scala/effects/MonadsCatalog.md

 Try[A]        // Computations which can fail or throw exceptions

-Either[A, B]  // Computations which can produce/complete with two possibile values
+Either[A, B]  // Computations which can complete with two possibile values

+Validated[E, A] // Like Either but with an accumulating Applicative on E

 List[A]       // Non-deterministic computations which can return multiple possible results